The Importance and Benefits of Conflict Management

 "Teams cannot have effective communication without productive conflict."

 Under effective conflict management team members remain calm and non-defensive in their discussion of ideas.
-They desire to to seek comprise and move past the issue at hand to come to an appropriate resolution.
+They seek to comprise and move past the issue to find an appropriate resolution.

 ☑️ Increased team performance, productivity, energy, and engagement.

 ☑️ Increased trust and connection among team members.